Forming Web-links for protein files and alignments

 Introduction

-This page describes how Web-links for the protein and alignment viewer STRAP are formed.
+This page describes how Web-links for the protein and alignment viewer STRAP are formed using the web variables load or align.
 Clicking these Web-links in a Web-browser opens amino acid sequences, protein structures or multiple sequence files in STRAP.

-Client side Requirements: This requires that Java is installed on the client PC.
-On Macintosh Java is usually already installed but on Windows or Linux the user needs to install Java.
+Client side Requirements: Java is needed on the client PC.
 Server side Requirements: There are no particular requirements for the Web-server, as the links are static links.
-Therefore links can be included in any Web-page.

 Application: This technique provides an efficient way to present scientific results.
 Amino acid sequences, protein alignments and protein structures which are relevant for specific research projects can be exhibited on a Web page.
 Certain residues such as mutations and site directed mutagenesis sites can be highlighted in the alignment and in 3D.
 These Web-links can also be included in computer programs for Systems Biology, office documents and PDF-documents to efficiently document and communicate alignments and 3D-structures.
 Scientists can send Emails to colleagues and collaborators containing these Web-links.
 The recipient can open the same alignment with all residue highlightings.
 Finally, these Web links privide a way by which Bioinformatics databases can use STRAP as a viewer for proteins and alignments.